-If you are going to favor high risk/high return investments, you need to be aware of exactly what you are investing in.
-It is possible that because of loan default rates, your the higher returns could be cancelled out.
+If you are going to favor high-risk/high-return investments, you need to be aware of exactly what you are investing in.
+It is possible that because of loan default rates, the higher returns could be canceled out.
 It is also worth considering that P2P lending is a relatively recent phenomenon, and how the loans will perform in a recession is not entirely certain.

 So Is P2P Investing a Good Idea?

-Meanwhile, you should probably steer clear of investing all of your fixed income allocation into P2P loans.
+Meanwhile, you should probably steer clear of investing all of your fixed-income allocations into P2P loans.
 By doing so, you may be taking on an excessive level of risk.
 Lending Club recognizes this fact, and recommends that you limit your investment in their notes to not more than 10% of your net worth.
 That’s good advice.